ldurback/Research/README.md

 # Motivation

-By having a higher dimensional algebra where every polynomial can be factored, we can solve any high dimensional linear pde.
+By having a higher dimensional algebra where every polynomial can be factored and we can solve any high dimensional linear pde.
+Additionally, we can construct programming languages that have multi-variable auto-differentiation built in.

 # Guide for making the Geometric Algebra algebraically closed